rafayopen/pingmesh/README.md

 makes it easier to deploy on the Rafay distributed computing platform, and likely on other similar platforms.

+Version 0.4.3 improves the CloudWatch reporting for non-pingmesh peers.

 ## How to Build and Run